1Password/scim-examples/docker/README.md

 ### Upgrading

-Upgrading the SCIM Bridge should be relatively simple.
+Upgrading the SCIM bridge should be relatively simple.

 First, you `git pull` the latest versions from this repository.
 Then, you re-apply the `.yml` file.